 Tearful Andy Murray reveals added significance of come-from-behind Davis Cup win

-An emotional Andy Murray broke down in tears at the end of an epic Davis Cup win over Swiss debutant Leandro Riedi after revealing he was missing his grandmother’s funeral to play in the tie.
+Murray defeated Leandro Riedi in a three-hour epic at Manchester’s AO Arena before breaking down in tears.

-Murray needed all his nous to grind out a 6-7 (7) 6-4 6-4 victory in three hours and 10 minutes at Manchester’s AO Arena, giving Great Britain a 1-0 lead over Switzerland.
+An emotional Andy Murray revealed he missed his grandmother’s funeral to help Great Britain to victory against Switzerland in the Davis Cup.

-At the end of what had been a light-hearted on-court interview, the Scot choked up, revealing the added significance of his victory.
+Murray battled to a 6-7 (7) 6-4 6-4 victory over debutant Leandro Riedi in three hours and 10 minutes at Manchester’s AO Arena before breaking down in tears during his on-court interview.

 “Today is a tough day for me, it’s my gran’s funeral today,” he said.
 “I’m sorry to my family that I’m not able to be there but gran, this one’s for you.”